Coupling of plasmons to the two-magnon continuum in antiferromagnets: Results

 \subsection{Rutile-based antiferromagnet}

 We show the resulting plasmon spectral function for a Rutile-based AFM in \subfigref{fig:rutile}{(b)}, as a function of wave vector $\bm q$ and energy $\epsilon$, for a plasmon propagating along ${x}$ and ${y}$.
 We have chosen the wave vector range such that the plasmon energies are comparable to the magnon energies.
 The white dotted line indicates the bare plasmon dispersion.
 The lower and upper edges of the spin-zero two-magnon continuum are indicated by the horizontal white lines.
+We remind the reader that the spin-zero two-magnon continuum is directly related to the imaginary part of the plasmon self-energy [\cref{eq:ImEpsilon}], and is thus related to the plasmon decay.
 For the range of wave vectors considered here, the decay length $\lambda$ is comparable to the wave length, i.e., of the order of several micrometers, which will significantly enhance the coupling.

 We first focus on a plasmon propagating along ${x}$, where we observe that below the spin-zero two-magnon continuum the plasmon dispersion is unaffected.
-Upon entering the spin-zero two-magnon continuum, the plasmon decays into the continuum \cite{verresenAvoidedQuasiparticleDecay2019}, in particular at the singularity at the upper edge of the continuum.
+This is to be expected, since here the imaginary part of the plasmon self-energy is strictly zero.
+Upon entering the spin-zero two-magnon continuum, the plasmon decays into the spin-zero two-magnon continuum \cite{verresenAvoidedQuasiparticleDecay2019}, in particular at the Van Hove singularity, which is located at the upper edge of the continuum.
 After exiting the spin-zero two-magnon continuum, the plasmon becomes visible again, but its dispersion is normalized---as can be seen by comparing the plasmon spectral function above the spin-zero two-magnon continuum with the bare dispersion (white dotted line).

+We note here that the plasmons also generate a magnetic field, which couples to the magnons through the Zeeman coupling \cite{costaStronglyCoupledMagnonplasmon2023,yuanStrongTunableCoupling2024,yuanBreakingSurfacePlasmonExcitation2024}.
+This process gives a bilinear plasmon-magnon coupling, as opposed to the quadratic in magnon operators coupling we consider here.
+This coupling therefore gives an avoided crossing where the plasmon crosses the magnon branch, which (given the square root dispersion of the plasmon) happens at the magnon gap.
+This crossing can therefore be readily distinguished from the coupling to the spin-zero two-magnon continuum, which happens at much higher energies.